smartninja/WD2/02 - Web APIs (in Flask)/README.md

   - **Better Caching:** Stateless nature allows for easier caching mechanisms.
 Responses from the server can be cached based on the request parameters without worrying about the server maintaining session-specific data.
 This improves overall system performance by reducing the need to regenerate the same responses repeatedly.
   - **Scalability in Microservices Architecture:** Stateless APIs align well with microservices architecture, where services are designed to be independent and self-contained.
 Each microservice can operate without relying on shared state, making it easier to scale individual services horizontally.
   - **Cross-Platform Compatibility:** Stateless APIs make it simpler to build cross-platform applications.
 Since each request contains all the necessary information, clients built using different technologies or running on different platforms can interact with the API without compatibility issues related to session management.

+#### HTTP Header fields and response codes

+RESTfull APIs are rely on HTTP protocol through which we also communicate some meta information about the request/response.
+These meta information is stored and transfered in the HTTP header.
+There are [many HTTP header](https://en.wikipedia.org/wiki/List_of_HTTP_header_fields) fields in which we can do that, but the most important is the first line of the HTTP header which tells us if the response succeeded or not.

+We've all seen a *404 - Not found* response, but there are many status codes.
+The most common that we never see is a 200 - OK, but we can also communicate that the resource has been deleted, moved, is not accessible, requires authorization and many others.
+You can find the entire list of HTTP response codes with explanations on [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Status) or on [Wikpedia](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes)

 ## Create a RESTfull API